 The results from this specification can be seen in Table 5.
 We find results consistent with the effects we documented in secondary markets.
 While these regression results align with our previous findings, some important caveats remain.
 Few investment-grade issuers offer very short-term debt, resulting in a limited number of observations and somewhat underpowered regression estimates.
 We include them because they are consistent with our prior estimates from the secondary market.
-Reassuringly, the only effects with meaningful magnitudes appear for bonds with high credit quality and short maturity, precisely those that should be substitutable with Treasury bills.
-The effects for lower credit quality debt and longer-term debt are insignificant, despite many more observations.
+Reassuringly, the only significant effects appear for bonds with high credit quality, precisely those that should be substitutable with Treasury bills.
+While there are significant coefficient estimates for longer-term corporate debt, these are much smaller in magnitude and likely driven by the increase in bond and note issuance associated with TGAIV and SEIV.
+The effects for lower credit quality debt are uniformly insignificant.